 Let me sidetrack for just a moment and give you an understanding of what you might make if your website was able to get 40,000 visitors per month.

 As Spencer blogged about recently, we switched one of our blogs over to MediaVine and have been making about $18 per 1,000 sessions.

 So assuming your site was only using MediaVine to make money, that would be around $720 per month ($18 x 40).
 For many affiliate sites like this one, you'll also be making money as an Amazon affiliate – which is a little harder to estimate a consistent monthly number.

 However, a site like this should be making $1,000 per month easily, and perhaps several thousand per month if it's ranking well for a lot of product-focused, “buyer” keywords.

 The next step is to scroll down and view the full organic keyword report to see everything they are ranking for to get all of this traffic:

-You can really go down the rabbit hole at this point by slicing and dicing this data to find all kinds of potential keyword targets, but we'll get into that a bit later.
+You can really go down the rabbit hole with the keyword research tool at this point by slicing and dicing this data to find all kinds of potential target keywords, but we'll get into that a bit later.

 For now, my next question is how authoritative is this website?